hp-freely/Team-Waypoints-Reminder/README.md

 The script will fire after *mission start*, not map start.
 Mission Start is the 30 second countdown before the match begins.
 This should give a player plenty of time to set waypoints as needed.

 *Final Note:* The functionality in this script is automatically included in the Team Waypoints Manager script.
 If you are using that script, then you do not need to use this script.
-However, there is conflict in using both at the same time.
+However, there is no conflict in using both at the same time.